AKruimink/GithubStats/README.md

 ## Faq
 **Why was Github Stats made?**
-> There are basicly two reasons for the creation.
-> [WinReform](https://github.com/AKruimink/WinReform) had just gotton released and i had a hard time finding out the amount of downloads it had obtained without manualy using the Github Api,
+> [WinReform](https://github.com/AKruimink/WinReform) had just gotton released and i had a hard time finding out the amount of downloads it had obtained without manualy using the Github Api
 > as well as an attempt to improve my web development skill and experiment with TypeScript.

 **Will there ever be a light themed version**